vanilophp/framework/README.md

 #### Setting The User

-In case you don't pass set a `user_id` in the array, the currently authenticated user's id will be automatically inserted.
+In case you don't pass `user_id` in the array, the currently authenticated user's id will automatically be inserted.

 ### Setting Order Items